Frequently Asked Questions

 What is the Convective Watch section?

 Convective Watch is a dedicated briefing section that appears when thunderstorm or convective activity is detected along your route.
-It combines data from three sources: • Numerical weather models (HRRR, GFS, ECMWF) — atmospheric indices like CAPE, K-Index, and Lifted Index sampled at multiple points along your route • Weather Prediction Center (WPC) — short-range and extended convective discussions • TAF convective phrases — thunderstorm codes (TS, TSRA, VCTS) and probability groups (PROB30/40) The section shows a threat level badge (Isolated, Scattered, or Widespread) and, in Enhanced View, gauge bars showing where each convective index falls within its range.
+It combines data from these sources: • Numerical weather models — regional hi-res plus GFS and ECMWF (for example HRRR, HRDPS, or ICON on your route) — atmospheric indices like CAPE, K-Index, and Lifted Index sampled at multiple points along your route • NBM thunderstorm chance — NOAA's National Blend of Models chance that storms actually fire at each point, at the time you would be there.
+Only inside 72 hours of departure can it ease the route thunderstorm line when the chance stays low; farther out the model haircut stays.
+Never adds points • Live MRMS radar — near-term corridor nowcast.
+Can reduce that same line when quieter than the models; a cell on the corridor keeps at least an isolated deduction • Weather Prediction Center (WPC) — short-range and extended convective discussions • TAF convective phrases — thunderstorm codes (TS, TSRA, VCTS) and probability groups (PROB30/40) The section shows a threat level badge (Isolated, Scattered, or Widespread) and, in Enhanced View, gauge bars showing where each convective index falls within its range.
 If you don't see it: That means no significant convective activity was detected for your flight — which is a good thing!

 Why does a distant thunderstorm forecast affect my score less?